gurdulu/virga/README.rst

       assertions:
       - SubnetId=="_lookup('subnets', 'name', 'my-subnet')"

-There are  declared two scopes for the tests: ``subnets`` and ``instances`` and the resources are identified with the ``subnet-id`` for the subnet and with the ``tag:Name`` for the EC2 instances.
+The keys *id* and for identifying the resource to query are There are  declared two scopes for the tests: ``subnets`` and ``instances`` and the resources are identified with the ``subnet-id`` for the subnet and with the ``tag:Name`` for the EC2 instances.